Mei-mei Berssenbrugge

-Mei-mei Berssenbrugge (白萱华 (Bái Xuānhuá); born October 5, 1947, in Beijing, China) is a contemporary poet.
+Mei-mei Berssenbrugge (白萱华 (Bái Xuānhuá); born October 5, 1947, in Beijing, China) is a contemporary Chinese American poet.
 Winner of two American Book Awards, her work is often associated with the Language School, the poetry of the New York School, phenomenology, and visual art.
-She is married to the painter Richard Tuttle, with whom she has frequently collaborated.
+She is the 2026 recipient of the Frost Medal for distinguished lifetime achievement in poetry.

-Personal life
+Early life and education

-Berssenbrugge was born in Beijing to Chinese and Dutch-American parents.
+Berssenbrugge was born in Beijing to Chinese and Dutch American parents.
 Her mother was an educated mathematician, and her American father was born to first-generation Dutch emigrants.
-She grew up near Boston, Massachusetts, and was educated starting at Barnard College of Columbia University, then transferring to Reed College, where she earned a B.A. in 1969.
-She attended Columbia University, completing her M.F.A. from Columbia in 1973, before settling in rural northern New Mexico.
+She grew up near Boston, Massachusetts.

+Berssenbrugge was educated starting at Barnard College of Columbia University.
+Afterward, she transferred to Reed College, where she earned a B.A. in 1969.
+She then attended Columbia University, completing her M.F.A. from Columbia in 1973, before settling in rural northern New Mexico.

 Poetry

 After receiving her degree, Berssenbrugge became active in the multicultural poetry movement of the 1970s, together with her friends Leslie Marmon Silko, and Ishmael Reed, with theater director Frank Chin, and political reformer Kathleen Chang.
 Berssenbrugge became a teacher at the Institute of American Indian Arts in Santa Fe, New Mexico.

 Traveling frequently to New York City, Berssenbrugge became engaged in the rich cultural flourishing of the abstract art movement, and was influenced by New York School poets John Ashbery, Barbara Guest, James Schuyler and Anne Waldman, and then the Language poets, including Charles Bernstein, as well as artist Susan Bee.
 She later joined the contributing editorial board for the literary journal Conjunctions.

 Berssenbrugge's poetry is known for its mix of philosophical meditation and personal experience, and for moving quickly between abstract language and the concrete particulars of immediate perception.
 Her poems often contain subtle shifts of grammar and perspective, and Berssenbrugge often works with collage to produce unexpected juxtapositions.
 Her work is also known for its exploration of the complexities of cultural and political identity, an interest informed by her own experience of cultural and linguistic displacement.